dzufferey/resync_oopsla20_artifact/README.md

 __Options.__
 The script `run_client.sh` runs the client making requests of 32KB (option `-v 32768`) with 100 outstanding requests (option `-o 100`).
-The large request size matches the batching used by other tools.
+The large request size matches the batching used by ReSync/PSync.
-The number of outstanding request allow LibPaxos3 to use bandwidth more efficiently.
+The number of outstanding requests allow LibPaxos3 to use bandwidth more efficiently.
 Varying these options can increase or decrease the system throughput.

 #### etcd